How To Find An Obituary For A Specific Person in Canada

 • Number of words/lines

-• Circulation size of newspaper
+• Circulation size of the newspaper

 • Inclusion of a photograph of the deceased